tmfg/digitraffic/pages/tieliikenne-en.md

 Address for test is ```tie-test.digitraffic.fi```.

+Simple example client can be found at [/en/instructions/script-mqtt/](/en/instructions/script-mqtt/) page.

 ### Topics

 At the root of each offered data type is also the topic `status`.
 The message tells when the data is last updated in epoch seconds.
 E.g.: